-The Gavathiotis laboratory investigates the structure and function of protein interactions to elucidate the molecular mechanisms that regulate cell death and survival signaling pathways and are deregulated in cancer and other diseases.
-The approach is interdisciplinary at the interface of chemistry, biology and pharmacology with the ultimate goal to translate mechanistic insights of protein interactions into novel pharmacologic strategies and develop therapeutics that can lead to cures.
+The Gavathiotis laboratory investigates the structure and function of protein interactions to elucidate the molecular mechanisms that are deregulated in cancer and other diseases.
+The approach is interdisciplinary at the interface of chemistry, biology and pharmacology with the ultimate goal to translate mechanistic insights into novel pharmacologic strategies and develop therapeutics that can lead to cures.